The best Spanish islands

 You can find, in equal measure, villages, towns and areas for any type of holiday you have in mind.

-Both towns may have not the world-famous clubs as in Ibiza, however, you will find plenty of bars and small clubs to spend the whole night till the early morning.
+Both towns may have not the world-famous clubs like in Ibiza, however, you will find plenty of bars and small clubs to spend the whole night till the early morning.

 The rest of the island is instead much quieter.

-Actually, it would be a great idea to rent a car to explore Mallorca and the many beaches and hidden corners it offers.
+Actually, it would be a great idea to rent a car to explore the best beaches in Mallorca, drive north along the Serra de Tramuntana mountain range, and discover the many hidden corners still not as popular with mass tourism.

-There are romantic towns as Port de Soller that are fantastic places for a couples’ getaway.
+There are romantic towns such as Port de Soller that are fantastic places for a couples’ getaway.

-Mallorca is also very famous for walking, hiking and cycling (pro team actually go there for training in the off-season).
+Mallorca is also very famous for walking, hiking and cycling (the pro teams actually go there for training in the off-season).

 You can really find all you need and want.